mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 So which model the data fit the best?

 ### Binary-Classification
-__1. Logistic Regression:__ It’s part of a family of "GLM" for short.
+__1. Logistic Regression:__ Logistic Regression is a statistical method used to predict binary outcomes by analyzing the outcome’s relationship with one or more predictor variables.
+It’s part of a family of "GLM" for short.
 The formula is very similar to that of a linear regression; however, since the target variable is binary, instead of a continuous numeric variable, the target variable has to be modified to fit this GLM formula.

 <img src="https://user-images.githubusercontent.com/31917400/34130015-3f9f4d40-e43e-11e7-9ea7-adabfa544d58.jpg" width="400" height="125" />